Maameyaa49/Holiday-Tracker/README.md

 ## Features
 - Add destinations with city, country, date and notes
-- Colour coded by status — Upcoming, Past and Dream
+- Colour coded by status: Upcoming, Past and Dream
 - Delete destinations
-- Data stored persistently with JSON
+- Data stored with JSON

 ## How to Run
-1. Clone the repository
-2. Install Flask: `pip3 install flask`
+1. Install Flask: `pip3 install flask`
-3. Run the app: `python3 app.py`
+2. Run the app: `python3 app.py`
-4. Visit `http://127.0.0.1:5001` in your browser
+3. Visit `http://127.0.0.1:5001` in your browser